Kiran7007/Interview-Preparation/docs/android.md

 ---

-## How can you protect your API keys in Android?
-- Do not hardcode keys in code or `strings.xml`.
-- Use `BuildConfig` with Gradle.
-- Store keys on the server and use token-based auth.
-- Use NDK only as an additional defense, not as the primary security model.

----

 ## How can you prevent reverse engineering of your APK?
 - Use ProGuard or R8.
 - Remove unused code and classes.
 - Avoid storing secrets or logic in the app.
 - Sign with a release keystore.
 - Monitor unauthorized APKs via Play Console.

----

-## What prevents someone from modifying your APK?

-Release signing, runtime signature checks, installer and integrity signals, and server-side verification make modification harder to use successfully.
-They do not make a client impossible to patch, so sensitive authorization must remain on the backend.

 ---